Lutheran Church of China: Presidents

-Legacy of the LCC
+Legacy

-Although the LCC only lasted 30 years as an organised entity in China, her legacy to the development of Lutheranism in East Asia has been substantial.
-Many Lutheran Churches in Hong Kong, Taiwan, Malaysia and Singapore trace their beginnings to the work and missions of the LCC.
+Although the LCC lasted only 30 years as an organised entity in China, its legacy to the development of Lutheranism in East Asia has been substantial.
+Many Lutheran Churches in Hong Kong, Taiwan, Malaysia, and Singapore trace their beginnings to the work and missions of the LCC.

 Hong Kong

-Of the eight Lutheran churches in Hong Kong, six can trace the legacy of the LCC in their work :
+Of the eight Lutheran churches in Hong Kong, six can trace the legacy of the LCC in their work: